harmony-one/x/progress/nagesh-mishra.md

+2024-02-13 Tue to 2024-02-19 Mon on planned leave.

+2024-02-12 Mon: Added an action sheet filled with data from pins.
+Selecting a pin now leads to the market location it represents, with an updated navigation icon.
+Also, revised the hardcoded address by omitting text following the first comma.

+--

 2024-02-09 Fri: Implemented a current location button with functionality, incorporated speech-to-text conversion using the "whisper-1" model, added a checkbox beside "Check-In" that fills upon selection, renamed "Voice Memo" to "Memo," added a microphone icon to its left, and pushed these changes to TestFlight.